OpenStackweb/openstack-org/README.md

 The OpenStack Foundation Website

 WHAT IS IT?
-openstack.org runs a PHP web application called Silverstripe.
+openstack.org runs a PHP web application called Silverstripe, and we've made several improvements to meet the specific needs of OpenStack.
 More about the Silverstripe CMS is available here: http://silverstripe.org/

 This repository is designed to help other project members develop, test, and contribute to the openstack.org website project.
-Note that this project is only for the public openstack.org website and content.
+Note that this project is only for code that powers the public openstack.org website.
 To participate in building the actual OpenStack software, go to: http://wiki.openstack.org/HowToContribute

+WHY RELEASE THE SOURCE?
+The OpenStack.org website helps promote OpenStack, the open source cloud computing platform.
+We felt it only make sense to share the code that powers our website so that other open source projects might benefit, and so that developers in our community might help us improve the code that powers the website dedicated to promoting their favorite open source project.

+A REMINDER ON TRADEMARKS
+In light of the trademarks held by the OpenStack Foundation, it is important that you not use the code to build a website or webpage that could be confused with the openstack.org website, including by building a site or page with the same look and feel of the openstack.org site or by using trademarks that are the same as or similar to marks found on the openstack.org site.
+For the rules regarding other uses of OpenStack trademarks, see the OpenStack Trademark Policy http://www.openstack.org/brand/openstack-trademark-policy/ and the OpenStack Brand Guide http://www.openstack.org/brand/.
+Please contact logo@openstack.org with any questions.

 WHO DO I CONTACT WITH QUESTIONS?
-Please contact Todd Morey: todd@openstack.org.
-I'll be happy to help in any way that I can.
+For now we will continue to use Lanchpad bugs to track issues: https://bugs.launchpad.net/openstack-org/

 WHAT'S INCLUDED
 Included in this repository are: